Freely-Given-org/Bible_speaker_identification/README.md

 4. Algorithms and or code for automatically parsing and tagging of Bible files.
 5. Possibly some marked-up sample Bibles (open-licensed of course).

-## Three data sets
+## Four data sets

-We have three open-licensed data sets from other sources:
+We have four open-licensed data sets from other sources:

 1. The TIPNR (Translators Individualised Proper Names with all References) STEPBible data from Tyndale House, Cambridge.
 (Single spreadsheet.)